Help us keep support available when it’s needed most.

 We support and advocate for victims and survivors of human trafficking, increase knowledge and awareness of all forms of human trafficking, and lead and foster collective action through collaboration and respect.

-Since our first case in 2008, we have delivered direct services to thousands of people in need.
+Since our first case in 2008, we have delivered direct services to over 1000 victims and survivors of human trafficking in Alberta.
 We are accredited social workers, advocates, and educators who work tirelessly toward our vision of an Alberta free of human trafficking.

 Everyone’s path is different.
 We’re here so you don’t have to walk it alone.